Onkar-Unde/ecommerce-main/README.md

 -   Front-end built using React, Vite, and Tailwind CSS
 -   State management using React Context and Reducers
--   Form handling and validation using Formik and Yup
+-   Backend created using Express.js

 ## Folder Structure